gvJaime/microspot/README.md

 This project aims to bring medical diagnosis equipment to the open source community: Designs are made with 3D printing in mind, materials are inexpensive, and electronics accesible.
 The source is open from the very development stage, and the tools used to design it are open source.

-This repo started as a collaboration between the Innovation and Robotics department of bq and the Technical University of Madrid, and it is currently developed within SpotLab S.L., but you can also contribute to it's development!
+This repo started as a collaboration between the Innovation and Robotics department of bq and the Technical University of Madrid, and it has been developed to a mature state within SpotLab S.L., but you can also contribute to it's development!

 ## Building the device